‘Bold And The Beautiful’ Spoilers For Thursday: Carter’s Romantic But Unwanted Proposal

 Carter’s Unwanted Proposal

 Carter has fallen hard for Zoe.
-He has already asked her to move in with him because he wants to take their relationship to the next level.
-Sherefused because, at that stage, they had not even made love.
+He’s already asked her to move in with him because he wants to take their relationship to the next level.
+She refused because, at that stage, they had not even made love.

 Things have changed since then.
 He and the model have spent the night together and have grown closer.
 However, Zoe is still conflicted about her feelings for Zende.
-She is attracted to the designer because they also share a connection.
-As seen in the tweet above, she warned Paris to be careful around him.
+She is attracted to the designer and they also share a connection.

 The Bold and the Beautiful spoilers tease that Carter has a surprise for Zoe.
-He wants to ask her to marry him.
-He figures that he’s waited for the right woman to come along and he’s not going to waste any more time by playing stupid games.
+He wants to ask her to marry him because he’s already waited for the right woman to come along and he’s not going to waste any more time playing stupid games.

-As Carter is about to ask Zoe to be his wife, something interrupts their moment.
+As Carter is about to ask Zoe to be his wife, something will interrupt their moment.
 Of course, Zoe will be relieved because, as she previously explained to her boyfriend, she wants to take their relationship slowly.
 She is also not ready to commit to someone so soon after her previous wedding disaster.
 Will Zende or Paris come to the model’s rescue?

-Carter really needs to learn to take his romance with Zoe one step at a time, especially while she’s still on the fence.
+It seems Carter really needs to learn to take his romance with Zoe one step at a time, especially while she’s still on the fence.